 - You can roll out the shortbread and use a cutter to make cookies instead.

-If you love cookies, try my other vegan cookie recipes:
+Try my other vegan cookie recipes

 - Delicious with a coffee, it's my fully-loaded Biscotti

 - Rich and Buttery Viennese Cakes